Thraetaona/CIRCUIT/README.md

 ### Nomenclature
 CIRCUIT is an acronym for "**Circu**lar **I**terative **T**able".
 Interestingly, it starts with 'C', that is the name of the programming language its written in as well.\
-As demonstrated in the below image, the registers are similarly structured to a circular table (Circular array or index) with 3 seats (Registers) around it, and each register is accessed once every 3 cycles, in other words we always *Iterate* through the registers on the *Table* in a *Circular* manner.
+As demonstrated in the above image, the registers are similarly structured to a circular table (Circular array or index) with 3 seats (Registers) around it, and each register is accessed once every 3 cycles, in other words we always *Iterate* through the registers on the *Table* in a *Circular* manner.

 ARC is also an acronym that stands for "**A**ctive **R**egister **C**ounter". \
 An arc usually refers to a portion of a circle, and as its once again obvious in the image, the arrow is pointing to one of the three sectors of the circle all the time.